 For Cybersecurity and Computer Networking Transfer Students: An IT 168 equivalent can be completed in Java or C++.

 For any student who enrolls in a course in the School of Information Technology, a grade of C or better is required in all prerequisite courses.
 For majors, only courses in which the student has received a grade of C or better may be counted toward the hours required in the major, including supporting requirements.
 A student cannot pursue a double major in any two programs in the School of Information Technology.
 Also, a student cannot pursue both a major and a minor in Information Technology.

-The School of Information Technology (IT) offers four degree programs: Computer Science, Cybersecurity, Information Systems, and Network and Telecommunications Management.
+The School of Information Technology (IT) offers four degree programs: Computer Science, Cybersecurity, Information Systems, and Computer Networking.
 All IT majors require substantial interpersonal written and verbal communication skills as well as technical computing skills.
 The curricula have a strong practical emphasis on the application of computing solutions to real world problems.
 Practical skills and applications are balanced with exposure to the theoretical knowledge base that underlies the field of computing.

 Starting positions for Computer Science and Information Systems include such job titles as programmer or programmer/analyst.
-Cybersecurity graduates will take jobs as security analysts, while Network and Telecommunications titles include network administrator and network technician.
+Cybersecurity graduates will take jobs as security analysts, while Computer Networking titles include network administrator and network technician.